Where History Meets the Future of Education

 Direct-to-learner engagement, providing interesting and dynamic learning opportunities to students (and by extension their families) through a digital platform.

-The Driving Force Institute will ensure teachers know what to do with everything we provide—how to use it effectively immediately as it comes out of the virtual box, how to modify it if they want to, how to differentiate instruction, and how to incorporate various components like cultural competency.
-We will train teachers in how to navigate current classroom constraints, such as English-language learners, special education students, lack of Internet access, etc. In doing so, we will be equipping teachers with the know-how to not only improve American history instruction, but also to improve teaching itself in classrooms and schools in dire need of improvement.
-As incentive, teachers who successfully participate in DFI will receive microcredentials and badges that signify they are part of a national network committed to improving American history instruction.
+The Driving Force Institute also ensures teachers know what to do with everything we provide—how to use it effectively immediately as it comes out of the virtual box, how to modify it if they want to, how to differentiate instruction, and how to incorporate various components like cultural competency.
+We train teachers in how to navigate current classroom constraints, such as English-language learners, special education students, lack of Internet access, etc. In doing so, we equip teachers with the know-how to not only improve American history instruction, but also to improve teaching itself in classrooms and schools in dire need of improvement.
+As incentive, teachers who successfully participate in DFI receive microcredentials and badges that signify they are part of a national network committed to improving American history instruction.

-In order to ensure that young people embrace American history, we are committing to create and distribute a comprehensive American history video series that focuses on:
+In order to ensure that young people embrace American history, we are committing to create and distribute a comprehensive American history short film series that focuses on:

 1) what is relevant and interesting to the average high school junior;